-Pennsylvania has some of the best warm water fishing opportunities in the United States, with fly fishing for bass, pike, walleye, muskie, and carp among them.
+Pennsylvania has some of the best trout fishing opportunities in the United States, with fly fishing for trout to steelhead and warm water species such as bass, pike, walleye, muskie, and carp among them.
 In Pennsylvania, you can fish for trout all year, and within the state, over 125 stocked trout streams are open to year-round fishing.

 As a general rule some of the best places to fly fish in Pennsylvania include: